• Email

 We also use the SWGfL (South West Grid for Learning) e safety programme of study which has been adapted for our school.
 This scheme consists of areas of learning and tasks each half term throughout the school and also incorporates Safer Internet Day in February.

 Below are a selection of websites and resources which children and parents can use to increase their knowledge of how to stay safe on line.
-Please pay particular attention to the CEOP (Child Exploiation and On line Protection) website at which parents and children can report any concerns they have.
+Please pay particular attention to the CEOP (Child Exploitation and Online Protection) website at which parents and children can report any concerns they have.

 In response to recent issues with some of our older pupils using apps such as instagram for communication, we would recommend parents view this site by the NSPCC which gives in depth information about popular apps which children use and how to keep them safe, including how to effectively operate privacy settings.